 - Outdoor skills

 No matter where you stay on camp, you’ll find a cozy place to rest your head and call home for your visit.
-Singing Hills has a variety of housing.
-The type of housing for girls or groups will vary and depend on the session they attend.
+Camp Singing Hills has a variety of housing.
+The type of housing for campers or groups will vary and depend on the session they attend.

-- Yurts, platform tents, and three-season cabins have outdoor toilets located a short walk away.
+- All housing has outdoor toilets located a short walk away.

 49496 193rd Ave